Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 You can find other networks which may be ok with these activities on [netsplit.de](https://netsplit.de).

+## What is meant by "bot", "bouncer", or "bridge"?

+Bots, bouncers, and bridges are different types of client applications that connect to the IRC network.
+Sometimes these clients match multiple of the following definitions.

+A **bot** is a utility client that provides automated responses to private input or channel activity from others connected to the network.

+Some bots can roam around the network without a being piloted.
+Roaming bots can become a big problem and you should ask staff before deploying them.

+A **bouncer** connects to the network on behalf of one or more clients.
+The bouncer acts like both a server and a client; a client app would act like it is a network, and a network's server would act like it is a client.

+Both people and bots can connect through bouncers.
+Users of a bouncer can roam around the network.
+They can join and leave channels, send private messages to other users, and authenticate to network services.

+Bouncers do not explicitly connect channels together.
+Each user on a bouncer has their own puppeted client connected on the IRC network.

+A **bridge** does explicitly connect a channel to another, and relays the conversation and actions in each channel to the other one.
+In general, these channels or rooms are on different networks and sometimes on different protocols.
+IRC can be connected to IRC, or IRC can be connected to Discord, Telegram, Matrix, XMPP, etc.

+Bridging can either connect one client to represent multiple people, or one client per participant.
+Most per-participant connections of bridges cannot roam around the network and are confined to the channel that has been connected.
+However, some bridges also have the bouncer abilities available.

 ## Are bots allowed?

 Users may run bots that connect to Libera.Chat.
 Please get permission from the